Basalt council will consider parkland purchase for $1.34 million

 The proposed deal also calls for Belinski’s group to sell the town 5,000 square feet of space in the development for the Art Base for $160,000.
 The town’s intent is to resell the space to the Art Base as soon as the nonprofit can afford it.

-The plan by Belinski’s group restricts development to about 52 percent of the 2.3 acres along Two Rivers Road.
+The plan by Belinski’s group restricts development to about 52% of the 2.3 acres along Two Rivers Road.
 The commercial and residential development will be clustered on the western end of the property.

 The plan includes: